Cosimo De Giorgi: Early life and education

 Cosimo De Giorgi completed his early studies in Martano, his home town, and then continue them in Lecce at the Real Collegio of the Jesus.
 After completing his school studies he moved, with a daring journey (eight days for the only portion Lecce-Napoli), in Pisa, where he attend the University of Pisa medical school, following the family tradition.
 There, on 14 June 1864, he graduated in medicine.
 Then, he attend the Higher Institute of Florence in 1865 to specialize in medicine and surgery in the next year.

 Meanwhile, in the intention to continue their studies abroad, he had learned English, French and German.
 But the prospect faded early due to a family tragedy: in 1867 his father died for cholera.
 De Giorgi was forced to return to Lizzanello.
 Therefore, taken the medical profession and settled in Lecce with his mother and two brothers.

 Activity

-Throughout his life he integrated the medical profession, the teaching profession at the School Tecnico-Normale of Lecce (since 1870) and at the Educatorio Femminile (since 1875).
-He later added to these intensive research and study in the fields of paleontology, archeology, geography, hydrography, meteorology, geology, seismology, agriculture and hygiene.
+Throughout his life he mixed the medical profession with the teaching profession, teaching at the School Tecnico-Normale of Lecce.
+He also taught at the Educatorio Femminile (since 1875).
+He later carried out intensive research and study in the fields of paleontology, archeology, geography, hydrography, meteorology, geology, seismology, agriculture and hygiene.

+He is credited with drawing the first geological map of Lecce province.

+In 1874, he established the Lecce Meteorological Observatory.